bimdata/quickstart-onpremise/README.md

  other kind of disrupt services.

  - This project is an example on how to quickly install our applications.
 This is not intended for production usage.
-You may need to do multiple modification to match your infrastructure and your security need.
+You may need to do multiple modifications to match your infrastructure and your security needs.

  - This project do not support high availability deployment.